alawryaguila/multi-view-AE/model_frameworks.md

 # Model frameworks

 There is one vanilla multi-view autoencoder framework, the ```AE``` model.
-The remaining models can be grouped into adversarial and variational models which are regularised by matching the aggregate or marginal encoding distributions, respectively, to a prior distribution.
-The figure below shows the frameworks for the (a) vanilla autoencoder(b) adversarial autoencoder and (c) variational autoencoder for a single view.
+The remaining models can be grouped into adversarial and variational models which are models regularised by matching the aggregate or marginal encoding distributions, respectively, to a prior distribution.
+The figure below shows the frameworks for the (a) vanilla autoencoder (b) adversarial autoencoder and (c) variational autoencoder for a single view.
 <p align="center">
   <img src="./figures/autoencoder_models.png" alt="fig" width="1000"/ >
 </p>